solodev/cloud-documentation/src/settings/api/index.md

 An API is a way for two or more apps to communicate with each other.

-The importance of efficient and reliable APIs cannot be overstated and is why Solodev utilizes Swagger.
+The importance of efficient and reliable APIs cannot be overstated and this is why Solodev utilizes Swagger.
 Swagger is a set of rules (specifications) and tooling to semantically describe APIs using a common language that is readable by both humans and machines.
-This means the same documentation can be shared with your team while also being used to automate API-dependent processes which is great for testing and debugging API problems.
+This means the same documentation can be shared with your team while also being used to automate API-dependent processes which are great for testing and debugging API problems.
 Any API that adheres to the Swagger specs is easy to read, easy to iterate, and easy to consume.

 ---